 The College does not issue legal orders of protection or restraining orders.
 However, as a matter of institutional policy, the College may impose a no-contact order between individuals in appropriate circumstances.
-If information available leads to a reasonable conclusion that an individual is likely to cause substantial harm to any member of the campus community the College may also remove that individual from campus, whether or not that individual is a part of the campus community.
+If information available leads to a reasonable conclusion that an individual is likely to cause substantial harm to any member of the campus community the College may also remove that individual from campus, whether or not that individual is a part of the campus community or not.
 A person found to be in violation of a no-contact order may be referred to the local law enforcement agency and recommended for arrest or criminal charges.
-A student found in violation of a no-contact order may be referred to the Office of Judicial Affairs.